Skip to main content

 To reduce the number of likely points of failure at the rack level. you can:

-• select servers of arbitrary and prebuilt configurations with server processors.
+• choose servers of arbitrary and off-the-shelf configurations with server processors.
 In such servers, all components are optimized for high load and smooth operation and are less likely to fail;

 • Use a server configuration with two or more power supplies.
 This method of power redundancy is more reliable because it does not have a single point of failure.
-Failure of one of the power supplies or ATS will not shut down the server;
+Failure of one of the power supply units or ATS will not cause the server to shut down;

-• for servers of arbitrary configuration to reserve connection to access switches of the required network (LAN or Internet) via MC-LAG;
+• for servers of arbitrary configuration to reserve connection to access switches of the required network (local or Internet) via MC-LAG;

 To reduce the number of likely points of failure for your service hosted on multiple servers. you can: